Theatre (THTR)

 Typically offered: January Term

-Advanced laboratory experience in theatre production focusing on design and technical theatre.
-Participation on one or more production crews for major theatre presentations.
-May include crew head or assistant technical director responsibilities.
+Laboratory experience in theatre production with focus on design and technical theatre.
+Requires participation on one or more design or production crews for major theatre presentations.
+Specific work assignments vary by semester and production.
+May be repeated up to six times for credit over six different semesters.

 Total Course fees: $40.00